Discover Jesus \ Events \Foretelling the Destruction of Jerusalem

 • The Coming Destruction of Jerusalem

-In response to Nathaniel's question, Jesus said, "Yes, I will tell you about the times when this people shall have filled up the cup of their iniquity; when justice shall swiftly descend upon this city of our fathers."
-I am about to leave you and go to the Father.
-After I leave, be careful that no one deceives you, because many will come as deliverers and lead many astray.
-When you hear of wars and rumors of wars, do not be alarmed; even though all of these things will occur, the end of Jerusalem is not yet imminent.
-You should not be alarmed by famines or earthquakes, nor should you be concerned if you are arrested and persecuted for preaching the gospel.
-For my sake, you will be thrown out of the synagogue and imprisoned, with some of you being killed.
-When you are brought before governors and rulers, it will be as a testimony to your faith and steadfastness in the gospel of the kingdom.
-And when you stand before judges, don't worry about what you'll say ahead of time, because the spirit will teach you how to respond to your adversaries in that moment.
-During these trying times, even your own family, led by those who have rejected the Son of Man, will deliver you to prison and death.
-For a time, you may be despised by everyone for my sake, but even in these trials, I will not abandon you; my spirit will not desert you.
-Be patient!
-I have no doubt that this gospel of the kingdom will triumph over all enemies and eventually be proclaimed to all nations."
+In response to Nathaniel's question, Jesus said, "Yes, I will tell you about the times when this people shall have filled up the cup of their iniquity; when justice shall swiftly descend upon this city of our fathers.
+I am about to leave you; I go to the Father.
+After I leave you, take heed that no man deceive you, for many will come as deliverers and will lead many astray.
+When you hear of wars and rumors of wars, be not troubled, for though all these things will happen, the end of Jerusalem is not yet at hand.
+You should not be perturbed by famines or earthquakes; neither should you be concerned when you are delivered up to the civil authorities and are persecuted for the sake of the gospel.
+You will be thrown out of the synagogue and put in prison for my sake, and some of you will be killed.
+When you are brought up before governors and rulers, it shall be for a testimony of your faith and to show your steadfastness in the gospel of the kingdom.
+And when you stand before judges, be not anxious beforehand as to what you should say, for the spirit will teach you in that very hour what you should answer your adversaries.
+In these days of travail, even your own kinsfolk, under the leadership of those who have rejected the Son of Man, will deliver you up to prison and death.
+For a time, you may be hated by all men for my sake, but even in these persecutions, I will not forsake you; my spirit will not desert you.
+Be patient! doubt not that this gospel of the kingdom will triumph over all enemies and, eventually, be proclaimed to all nations."

 Jesus paused as he looked down at the city.
 The Master realized that rejecting the spiritual concept of the Messiah, as well as clinging persistently and blindly to the material mission of the expected deliverer, would soon bring the Jews into direct conflict with the powerful Roman armies and that such a contest could only result in the Jewish nation's final and complete destruction.
 When his people rejected his spiritual bestowal and refused to accept the light of heaven that so mercifully shone upon them, they sealed their fate as independent people with a unique spiritual mission on earth.
 Even Jewish leaders later acknowledged that it was this secular concept of the Messiah that directly contributed to the turmoil that ultimately led to their demise.